 Bruce Bratley, First Mile’s Founder said: ‘First Mile are delighted to support Small Steps and its work to help families living in poverty on landfill sites around the world.
 We were keen to support a waste related charity and are delighted to support Small Steps with both funding and with our knowledge of waste and recycling.
 We look forward to working with Small Steps to raise awerness and deliver aid directly and by linking with other NGOs to families living on landfill sites.’

 ‘We have been looking for some time to get involved in a charity that highlights the need for developing countries to address the waste that development brings.
 We are pleased to be supporting Small Steps because they highlight a growing problem whilst also delivering practical solution.’

 Check out the work of First Mile on their new film, which features how they have helped with the work of Small Steps Project.

-Scott Dunn is a luxury tour operator with 25 years’ experience in tailor-made holidays worldwide.
+Scott Dunn is a luxury tour operator with over 30 years’ experience in tailor-made holidays worldwide.
 Passionate about travel and the destinations in which it specialises, Scott Dunn believes that tour operators have a responsibility to respect and conserve economic, environmental and socio-cultural balances.
 To maximise the benefits that tourism can bring to a destination, whilst trying to limit the harm to the environment, Scott Dunn set up a charitable fund to support community-based projects in areas of the world that many of its guests visit.